-UPDATE, APRIL 17, 2019: Derecktor and St. Lucie County officials formally signed their long-awaited contract yesterday to create a refit yard in northeastern Florida.
+UPDATE, APRIL 23, 2019: Derecktor and St. Lucie County officials formally signed their long-awaited contract on April 16 to create a refit yard in northeastern Florida.
 Derecktor Fort Pierce will focus on power megayachts from 150 feet (about 46 meters) and larger, as well as sailing superyachts.
-Paul Derecktor, owner of the eponymous yard, tells TCPalm.com, “The sailing yacht market is not serviced by any (ship) yard in this country.
+Paul Derecktor, president of the eponymous yard, tells TCPalm.com, “The sailing yacht market is not serviced by any (ship) yard in this country.
 The port, with its deep water and no bridges or power lines to block access to the water, allows for us to service vessels with their tall masts.”
+As for the deep water, the maintained depth is 28 feet (8 meters).
 Although a lot of infrastructure development must follow, including constructing drydocks and renovating buildings, James Brewer, the business-management director who will additionally oversee the site, anticipates having the first yacht arrive in about two months.

 Read on for our original article.